 As a world-renowned financial hub, the Grand Duchy of Luxembourg is at the forefront of the crypto revolution.
 Luxembourg is home to a number of crypto-exchanges, a growing ecosystem of Blockchain start-ups and a technology-friendly government.

 Already in June 2018, an expert committee developed a national Blockchain strategy for Luxembourg under guidance of the country’s ministry of economy.
-While Luxembourg has no explicit regulation for cryptocurrencies, in February 2019 it issued Bill 7363 which updated existing regulation to allow for the issuance of digital securities such as a blockchain.
+While Luxembourg has no explicit regulation for cryptocurrencies, in February 2019 it issued Bill 7363 which updated existing regulation to allow for the issuance of digital securities on a blockchain.
 The country’s financial supervisory authority CSSF requires all cryptocurrency service providers to obtain a payment institution license granted under EU Directive 2015/2366.

 Unfortunately, there are currently no bank institutions in Luxembourg allowing their customers to buy and sell cryptocurrencies via their accounts.